 Oilers update: A Stanley Cup favorite coming into the season, Edmonton hasn't lived up to the hype so far.
 The Oilers have won as many games (10) as they've lost (eight in regulation, two in overtime).
 They just finished up an Eastern Canada road trip in which they fell in overtime to Toronto and were shut out by Montreal before rebounding on Tuesday night against Ottawa.
 Their stars, though, are delivering.
 RW Leon Draisaitl is tied for second in the NHL in goals with 14, while C Connor McDavid has 14 points in seven games since returning from an ankle injury.

 Injuries: Wild RW Mats Zuccarello (lower body) is out.
 Oilers LW Evander Kane (hip) and D Darnell Nurse (upper body) are out.
-RW Viktor Arvidsson (undisclosed) has missed the last four games, and RW Zach Hyman (undisclosed) left Tuesday's game and did not return.
+RW Viktor Arvidsson (undisclosed) and RW Zach Hyman (undisclosed) were injured Tuesday and won't play tonight.